Patater/modern-cmake/chapters/basics/functions.md

 ## Control flow

-CMake has an [if statement], though over the years is has become rather complex.
+CMake has an «command:`if`» statement, though over the years is has become rather complex.
 There are a series of all caps keywords you can use inside an if statement, and you can often refer to variables by either directly by name or using the `${}` syntax (the if statement historically predates variable expansion).
 An example if statement:

 ```cmake
 if(variable)